Daniel A. Brown

 - Defended $14.5 million real estate dispute alleged sale of property owned by large mall developer (successfully obtained summary judgment dismissal, case affirmed on appeal).

-- Represented international product manufacturer defendants in class action involving closed water heating systems in residential/commercial construction projects.
+- Represented international product manufacturer defendants in $100 million class action involving closed water heating systems in residential/commercial construction projects.

-- Represented plaintiffs in real estate/title claims against developer (case currently on appeal).
+- Represented plaintiffs in $5 million real estate/title claims against developer.

 - Represented large defendant/counter-plaintiff hop company in contract/insurance agreement dispute involving $1.5 million Eastern Washington crop fire loss (mediated successfully for full payment).